 At your consultation, the completed consultation form will be reviewed with the lawyer, who will then ask you questions designed to obtain both a clear understanding of the particular legal matter and of the current context in which it presents itself so that your case can be evaluated.
 Because the consultation is designed to arm you with information, be prepared to ask questions pertaining to any area of concern, such as:

 The goal of the consultation is multifaceted: 1.) you should come away with much more knowledge of the process (and, perhaps, many more questions); 2.) you should have an inclination as to whether your expectations are reasonable and in line with the law; 3.) you should have an understanding of what the clear expectations of both the lawyer and the client are, and 4.) you should know whether the lawyer you just met with will be a good guide to help navigate you through the process of obtaining a satisfactory resolution to these problems you never wanted.

 Rest assured, there will be peaks and valleys along the way.
 But there are sunrises and sunsets in your future… this we know.

-If you would like to schedule a consultation with any of our lawyers to discuss any divorce matter, post-divorce modification or enforcement issues, family law matters, or the possibility of an appeal from any final judgment, please contact the particular lawyer’s assistant with whom you would like to schedule an appointment by obtaining their email address here, or by locating this information under the particular lawyer’s attorney profile.
+If you would like to schedule a consultation with any of our lawyers to discuss any divorce matter, post-divorce modification or enforcement issues, family law matter, or the possibility of an appeal from any final judgment, please do so by locating this information under the particular lawyer’s attorney profile.